ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 - "Data enhancement and quality control"
 - "Validation of records."
 keypoints:
-- "Highlight required metadata fields in the Ecological Markup Language (EML)."
+- "Some metadata fields in the Ecological Markup Language (EML) are required for publishing to OBIS."
-- "Discuss different packages (e.g. obistools, robis) that can be used to QA/QC data."
+- "Several packages (e.g. obistools, robis, Hmisc) can be used to QA/QC data."
 - "Use the [GBIF data validator](https://www.gbif.org/tools/data-validator) to check your DwC archives & `.csv` files."
 ---